Timeline of the Egyptian Crisis under the SCAF: July

 On 23 July, thousands of protesters tried to march to the Defense Ministry of Egypt in Cairo when they were attacked by groups of men wielding knives, sticks, stones and Molotov cocktails.
 It was the second time in two days that crowds had tried to march to the headquarters located in Heliopolis.
 The march started moving from Tahrir Square at 4:00 pm, picking up more and more protesters as the march went on to Ramsis and then to the eastern Abbasiya neighbourhood, where it was stopped by army barricades.
 The march was a reaction to the SCAF accused 6 April Youth Movement and Kefaya of treason and that their movements are harming "national interests" a day earlier.
 The violence broke out following a televised speech commemorating the 1952 coup by Field Marshal Mohammed Hussein Tantawi, head of the ruling military council, who attempted to defuse tensions by praising young people who led the uprising that toppled Mubarak.
 The clashes broke out after civilians threw rocks from rooftops in adjacent buildings.
-Many in the crowd were thought by protesters to be thugs but some residents of the Abbassiya district were fearful protests in their neighborhood were obstructing business and normalcy.
+Some in the crowd were thought by protesters to be thugs but some residents of the Abbassiya district were fearful protests in their neighborhood were obstructing business and normalcy.
 State media said the civilians fighting with the demonstrators were from "people's committees" protecting the neighborhood and the army had maintained all self-restraint, blaming the violence on protesters.
 Some Abbasiya residents appeared to believe protesters were seeking to create rifts between the army and the people.
 Military police, armed with Tasers and batons, fired in the air to stop the demonstrators from approaching the Defense Ministry.
 A Reuters witness said tear gas fumes were wafting outside the area as military helicopters circled overhead.
 The Health Ministry stated a total of 231 people were wounded in the violence.